General

 Similar Species

-Evening Grosbeak: American Goldfinch is smaller, has a black cap, pink conical bill, and bright yellow upperparts and underparts.
+Evening Grosbeak: American Goldfinch is smaller, has a pink conical bill, and a bright yellow body.